coderdba-coding-org/golang2/various01/README.md

+Various subprojects - each folder has one - and each will have its own executable build

 Layout mostly taken from https://github.com/golang-standards/project-layout